jessfraz/gmailfilters/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-5272B4.svg?style=for-the-badge)](https://godoc.org/github.com/jessfraz/gmailfilters)
 [![Github All Releases](https://img.shields.io/github/downloads/jessfraz/gmailfilters/total.svg?style=for-the-badge)](https://github.com/jessfraz/gmailfilters/releases)

-A tool to sync Gmail filters from a config file to your account.
+A tool to sync Gmail filters from a config file to your account or export existing filters to file.

 > **NOTE:** This makes it so the single configuration file is the only way to add filters to your account, meaning if you add a filter via the UI and do not